 - If it’s above 40%, you’re walking in dangerous grounds especially if the debts have varying interest rates

 Once you’ve assumed an overall level of debt that you think is appropriate for you (based on your income and needs), start thinking of ways to minimize your debt payments.
 Unsecured installment loans and credit cards are the most expensive of loans.
 These loans typically have double-digit interest rates and are generally not tax-deductible.
+Foreigners might also find it hard to qualify for foreigner loans.

 Mortgage or home equity loans